-Younger people have 'high definition' memoriesJanuary 14th, 2014 in Psychology & Psychiatry /
+Younger people have 'high definition' memoriesJanuary 14, 2014 in Medicine & Health / Psychology & Psychiatry

 It's not that younger people are able to remember more than older people.
 Their memories seem better because they are able to retrieve them in higher definition.
 So says Philip Ko of Vanderbilt University in the US, in a study that sheds light on how differences in the behavioral and neural activity of younger and older adults influence the different generations' ability to store and recall memories.
 The findings appear in the journal Attention, Perception & Psychophysics.

 Under the mentorship of Dr. Brandon Ally, Ko led the research team to focus on visual working memory, a person's ability to briefly retain a limited amount of visual information in the absence of visual stimuli.
 Their examination of why this function is reduced during the course of healthy aging took the multiple stages of encoding, maintenance, and the retrieval of memorized information into account.

 They ran 11 older adults of around 67 years of age and 13 younger adults of approximately 23 years of age through a task called 'visual change detection.'
 This task consisted of viewing two, three or four colored dots and memorizing their appearance.
 These dots disappeared, and then after a few seconds the participants were presented with a single dot appearing in one of the memorized colors or a new color.
 The accuracy of their response ('same' or 'different') was considered to reflect how well they memorized the colors.
 This accuracy of response is referred to as 'behavioral measure.'
 Electroencephalographic data was also collected from the participants as they performed the task for a neural measure of their memory capacity.